MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

         <tr>
             <td>@type*</td>
             <td>string</td>
-            <td>This field is used as a discriminator to differentiate if object relates directly to Performance Profile entity or defines values from PerformanceProfile type.</td>
+            <td>This field is used as a discriminator to differentiate if an object relates directly to the Performance Profile entity or defines values from the PerformanceProfile type.</td>
-            <td></td>
+            <td>Not present</td>
         </tr>
     </tbody>
 </table>